StrongARM: SA-1100

 The SA-1100 was a derivative of the SA-110 developed by DEC.
 Announced in 1997, the SA-1100 was targeted for portable applications such as PDAs and differs from the SA-110 by providing a number of features that are desirable for such applications.
 To accommodate these features, the data cache was reduced in size to 8 KB.

 The extra features are integrated memory, PCMCIA, and color LCD controllers connected to an on-die system bus, and five serial I/O channels that are connected to a peripheral bus attached to the system bus.
 The memory controller supported FPM and EDO DRAM, SRAM, flash, and ROM.
 The PCMCIA controller supports two slots.
 The memory address and data bus is shared with the PCMCIA interface.
 Glue logic is required.
 The serial I/O channels implement a slave USB interface, a SDLC, two UARTs, an IrDA interface, a MCP, and a synchronous serial port.

 The SA-1100 had a companion chip, the SA-1101.
 It was introduced by Intel on 7 October 1998.
 The SA-1101 provided additional peripherals to complement those integrated on the SA-1100 such as a video output port, two PS/2 ports, a USB controller and a PCMCIA controller that replaces that on the SA-1100.
-Design of the device started by DEC, but was only partially complete when acquired by Intel, who had to finish the design.
+Design was started by DEC, but only partially complete when acquired by Intel, who finished the design.
 It was fabricated at DEC's former Hudson, Massachusetts fabrication plant, which was also sold to Intel.

 The SA-1100 contained 2.5 million transistors and measured 8.24 mm by 9.12 mm (75.15 mm2).
 It was fabricated in a 0.35 μm CMOS process with three levels of aluminium interconnect and was packaged in a 208-pin TQFP.

-One of the early recipients of this processor was-ill-fated Psion netBook and its more consumer oriented sibling Psion Series 7.
+One of the early recipients of this processor was the ill-fated Psion netBook and its more consumer oriented sibling Psion Series 7.

 SA-1110

-The SA-1110 was a derivative of the SA-110 developed by Intel.
+The SA-1110 was a Intel developed derivative of the SA-110.
 It was announced on 31 March 1999, positioned as an alternative to the SA-1100.
 At announcement, samples were set for June 1999 and volume later that year.
 Intel discontinued the SA-1110 in early 2003.
 The SA-1110 was available in 133 or 206 MHz versions.
 It differed from the SA-1100 by featuring support for 66 MHz (133 MHz version only) or 103 MHz (206 MHz version only) SDRAM.
 Its companion chip, which provided additional support for peripherals, was the SA-1111.
 The SA-1110 was packaged in a 256-pin micro ball grid array.
 It was used in mobile phones, personal data assistants (PDAs) such as the Compaq (later HP) iPAQ and HP Jornada, the Sharp SL-5x00 Linux Based Platforms and the Simputer.
 It was also used to run the Intel Web Tablet, a tablet device that is considered potentially the first to introduce large screen, portable web browsing.
 Intel dropped the product just prior to launch in 2001.